RJDennis/ChebyshevApprox.jl/README.md

 deriv = chebyshev_derivative(chebpoly,x,3)
 ```

-`deriv` is a floating point number.
+where `deriv` is a floating point number.

 Gradients
 ---------

-Gradients are computed using the chebushev_gradient() function.
+Gradients are computed using the chebyshev_gradient() function.

 ```
 grad = chebyshev_gradient(w,x,order,domain)